open-contracting/standard/standard/standard.md

 contracting have consistent data (often drawn from the same systems inside a publisher) and share much terminology.
-By contrast, planning, budgeting and spending data is often held in different systems, and may not be stored in ways that link it to a contracting journey.
+By contrast, planning, budgeting and spending data is often held in different systems, and may not be stored in ways that link it to a contracting process.
 In addition to tender and award data we often see transparency initiatives with "contract" datasets that contain information about contract amendments and, occasionally, termination data.
 This data strongly overlaps with tender and award data and so is also a